DSB011/BootcampProject/README.md

 # Takeaways
-● The trends for male and female baby names are parallel to one another, but in the latter half of the century, they are not equal.
+● The trends for male and female baby names are parallel to one another, but in the latter half of the century, they are not equal.<br>
-● There are significantly more male baby names beginning in the early 1970s -- a trend that remains the same through 2014.
+● There are significantly more male baby names beginning in the early 1970s -- a trend that remains the same through 2014.<br>
-● One reason for the increase in male baby names is the rising trend in unisex names, many of which are considered “male.”
+● One reason for the increase in male baby names is the rising trend in unisex names, many of which are considered “male.”<br>
 ● For example, the name “Madison” was historically considered a male name, but after the 1984 movie “Splash” (in which the female protagonist names herself Madison after the New York City street), there was a marked rise in U.S. females named Madison.
 “Madison” was ranked second for girls in the United States by 2001.
-This rise from obscurity to prominence in only 18 years represents an unprecedented 550,000 percent increase in usage.
+This rise from obscurity to prominence in only 18 years represents an unprecedented 550,000 percent increase in usage.<br>
-● The name “Taylor” is another example of this trend of a traditionally male name that has been co-opted as feminine in modern times.
+● The name “Taylor” is another example of this trend of a traditionally male name that has been co-opted as feminine in modern times.<br>

 * Total Names per Region
 * Names per Region per Year
-# Observation:
+# Observation 1:
 * South consistently registers the most names.
 The Midwest and
 * Northeast counts peaked just before 1960 then fell off.
 The West gained in name counts starting in 1940 then increased again in 1975 to gain second place
 * Top Name Overall per Gender

-# Observation:
+# Observation 2:
 Q1.
 Most of the top names are Male.
 Given more Female names registered than Male suggests more variability in Female names than Male.